fmalina/revisions-blocl/help/safetylandlord.md

 fraudster customer and uncooperative, but at one instance managed to score 30+ missed calls from the scammer and waisted a couple of days of their time.
-That’s good, while they waste their time providing ridiculous proofs of identity for us, they can’t harm anyone else, plus banks and owners of those stolen cards have more time to block them.
+That’s good, while they waste their time providing ridiculous proofs of identity for us, they can't harm anyone else, plus banks and owners of those stolen cards have more time to block them.

 Leave us feedback below and share your scam baiting trophies.